TernaryFortress/Privacy-Checklist/README.md

 Diffie-Helmann Key Exchange (For example, using the Wireguard VPN protocol) can bypass stringrays, so long as the plaintext keys are protected during the initial transport.

+Proton VPN and Cloudflare Warp/Cloudflare One Agent are all Wireguard based.
+Android appears to have backdoors through Cloudflare One currently.

 Note: Be sure to upgrade your phones, computers, and router firmware using known-safe connections whenever able, as Wireguard protocols from before 2024 are not secure.